aliceseaborn/corazon-leather/pages/event/contestant.md

 ### I want to run!

 To compete you must be 21 years old by the date of the contest: Friday, October 18, 2024.
 Two winners of any gender identity and/or leather identity may be awarded the Corazón Leather titles.
-Contest application must be submitted by Tuesday, October 1.
+Contest application must be submitted by **Tuesday, October 1**.
 Any submissions after October 1, 2024 will not be considered.
 Music and stage direction for fantasies must be received no later than **Friday**, October 11, 2024.
 This is ONE week prior to the event.
 Any music or stage direction for fantasies submitted late will forfeit five points from the judges.

 #### Friday October 18, 2024, 9pm: Kink / Leather Night at the Albuquerque Social Club